 Three Ways I learn how to Avoid Getting Lost in a Foreign Country

 3. Prepare in advance is a necessary step to prevent getting lost.
 Plan how you will get to your destination by studying street view, although some might see it as time-consuming it is worthwhile.
-Also, stop by convenient places like the tourist information, the airports, a train and the bus stations for free advice or a map.
+Also, stop at convenient places like the tourist information, the airports, a train and bus stations for free advice or a map.

 Most urban areas offer some form of public transportation, would you use the country transportation while visiting or rent a car?